bvbohnen/X3_Customizer/README.md

  * Adjust_Max_Speedup_Rate

       Changes the rate at which SETA turns on.
 By default, it will accelerate by (selected SETA -1)/10 every 250 milliseconds.
 This transform will reduce the delay between speedup ticks.

+ * Allow_Valhalla_To_Jump_To_Gates

+      Removes a restriction on the Valhalla, or whichever ship is at offset 211 in tships, for jumping to gates.
+This should only be applied alongside another mod that either reduces the valhalla size, increases gate size, removes gate rings, or moves/removes the forward pylons, to avoid collision problems.

  * Disable_Asteroid_Respawn